MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 The last step when creating a delegated oauth2PermissionGrant is to assign the app to the user.
 This ensures that the app will appear in the [MyApps](https://myapps.microsoft.com/) panel for the user.
 It also allows users to access the app as intended if the app is configured to require user assignment.

-To assign the app to a user, you will need the following information:
+To assign the app to a user, you'll need the following information:

 1. **PrincipalId** - object Id of the user you are assigning the app role.
 1. **ResourceId** - object Id of the service principal representing the resource app in your tenant.